McClure Pass Summit

 Best Time of Year to Shoot

 This location is a stunning vista all year round!
-However, for me the best time of year is during the fall color season (depending on the year – this ranges between mid Sept to the first week in October).
+However, for me the best time of year is during the fall color season (depending on the year – this ranges between the last week in Sept - 1st week in October).
 The VERY BEST time to capture this spot would be when the aspens are turning golden and just after a good snowstorm.
 I would note that from my experience, the McClure Pass tends to turn a few days before other part of central Colorado.

 What Lens(es) Do You Need